stardazed/stardazed.github.io/_posts/2017-01-03-tiling-light.md

 rendered separately and is usually limited to a section of the screen by enabling the scissor test and clipping rendering to the area of the screen affected by the light.

-Another issue it that there's a limit on the number of uniform vectors available for use during any one draw call and especially on mobile that limit is quite low.
-The limit is quite easy to reach with a bunch of lights and other uniforms are competing for the same space as well.
+Another issue is that there's a limit on the number of uniform vectors available for use during any one draw call and especially on mobile that limit is quite low.
+The limit is quite easy to reach with a bunch of lights and other uniforms competing for the same space.

 ### Tiled Shading